StreetScout

 Where is Kilmore?

-Kilmore is a suburb of Victoria, Australia.
+Kilmore is a suburb of Victoria, Australia, in the Mitchell local government area.

 What is the population of Kilmore?